acltc/url-shortener-app/CHEATSHEET.md

     <% end %>

 Now, we want to validate that a link contains both a slug as well as a target_url.
+Additionally, we need to ensure that no two links share the same slug.
+Otherwise, how can we be sure where to send one who visits such a slug?
 To do so, add the following the Link model (**app/models/link.rb**):

 ```
+validates :slug, :presence => true
-validates :slug, presence: true
+validates :slug, :uniqueness => true
-validates :target_url, presence: true
+validates :target_url, :presence => true
 ```

 ##Another feature